Avamys (Fluticasone Furoate) Nasal Spray for Hay Fever

 Information

-The active ingredient Fluticasone Furoate works by delivering a type of corticosteroid directly to the nasal passages to reduce inflammation, swelling, and irritation.
+The active ingredient Fluticasone Furoate works by delivering a corticosteroid directly to the nasal passages.
 By acting locally, it calms the immune system's overreaction to allergens, preventing the chain of events that leads to allergy symptoms.

 It can take a little longer to work than antihistamine nasal sprays but the effects last for longer and are non-drowsy.
-You will not notice any immediate improvement in your symptoms when you first start using Avamys nasal spray.
-This is because it typically takes a few days for it to take full effect.
-However, symptoms relief can start within 8–12 hours
+It typically takes a few days for it to take full effect.
+However, symptom relief can start within 8–12 hours, but the key is for consistent dosing to ensure full benefit is received from the medication.

 It can be used continuously daily during allergy season for consistent results.